 - 1 pinch Sea salt and black pepper

-- Heat the oil in a large frying and add the chicken, skin side down and cook for 2 minutes.
-Turn the chicken thighs over and cook for a further 2 minutes.2 tablespoon Olive oil, 6 chicken thighs
+- Heat 2 tablespoon Olive oil in a large frying and add 6 Chicken thighs, skin side down and cook for 2 minutes.
+Turn the chicken thighs over and cook for a further 2 minutes.

 - Add the chicken to the dish.

-- Top with the rest of the sauce, the fresh cranberries and thyme.150 g fresh cranberries, 10 g Fresh thyme
+- Top with the rest of the sauce, 150 g fresh cranberries and 10 g Fresh thyme.

 - Put into the oven for 25-30 minutes.